It typically presents in younger women with an average age of onset at around 45 years.

 - vaginal discharge

-- subclinical: abnormal cervical cancer screening test
+- subclinical: an abnormal cervical cancer screening test

 Invasive cervical carcinoma is thought to arise from the transformation of cervical intraepithelial neoplasia (CIN).